Huhngoku/ADVOCATE/doc/Trace.md

 S := "S,"tpre","tpost","id","cases","pos                        (element for select)
 O := "O,"tpre",tpost","id","suco","pos                          (element for once)
 N := "N,"tpre",tpost","id","opN","pos                           (element for conditional)
-X := "X,"tpre"                                                  (stop signal, only in rewritten trace) tpre := ℕ                                                       (timer when the operation is started) tpost := ℕ                                                      (timer when the operation has finished) addr := ℕ                                                       (pointer to the atomic variable, used as id)
+X := "X,"tpre","se                                              (start/stop signal, only in rewritten trace)
+tpre := ℕ                                                       (timer when the operation is started) tpost := ℕ                                                      (timer when the operation has finished) addr := ℕ                                                       (pointer to the atomic variable, used as id)